 “How do you create your color palettes?”
 I’ve been asked that quite a few times over the years.
-Sometimes the process feels intuitive, but that’s only because after years of creating color families some things become second nature.
+Sometimes to create a successful color palette I seem to rely on intuition, but that’s only because after years of creating color families some things become second nature.

 There are some basic rules to follow when getting started.
 Using the basic rules as a structure, there is then a certain amount of freedom to explore color combinations.
 This is the point where, yes, I rely a little on intuition.
 This is also the fun part.
 Telling a color story.